lolochristen/Onkyo.eISCP/README.md

 # Onkyo.eISCP
 Yet another ISCP library to control Onkyo AVR receivers over Network using .NET Standard Library.

 It's a library inspired by the other GitHub projects miracle2k/onkyo-eiscp-dotnet and hgjensen/onkyo-eiscp-remote-windows.
 I required something better regarding async programming and wait behavior for the calls for a Xamarin project.
 It's not by far not complete with all commands.
-So please download the specs (https://michael.elsdoerfer.name/onkyo/ISCP_AVR_134.xlsx) and a remaining commands.
+So please download the specs (https://michael.elsdoerfer.name/onkyo/ISCP_AVR_134.xlsx) and implement remaining commands.

 Example:
 ```C#